-Journey of Water Inspired by Moana is a new attraction coming to Walt Disney World as part of Epcot’s Future World overhaul.
-This covers everything you need to know about it: target opening date, concept art, construction progress, and answers to frequently asked questions.
-(Updated June 13, 2021.)
+Journey of Water Inspired by Moana is a new attraction coming to EPCOT at Walt Disney World in the front of the park between Spaceship Earth and World Showcase.
+This covers everything you need to know about the addition: opening date, early preview days, photos of the exploration trail, and answers to frequently asked questions.
+(Updated September 22, 2023.)

-For starters, a basic overview of Journey of Water Inspired by Moana (or Moana’s Journey of Water, as we’ll call it for simplicity’s sake).
-The attraction is the first Walt Disney World offering based on the Walt Disney Animation Studios hit film Moana, and will be an exploration trail rather than a ride.
+Let’s begin with a basic overview of Journey of Water, Inspired by Moana (or Moana’s Journey of Water, as we’ll call it for simplicity’s sake).
+This is the first Walt Disney World attraction based on the Walt Disney Animation Studios hit film Moana, and will be an exploration trail rather than a ride.

 Next, let’s take a look at the location of Moana’s Journey of Water.
-There has been a lot of confusion about this, with some Walt Disney World fans believing it’ll be replacing Journey into Imagination for some reason.
+There has been confusion about this, with some fans who haven’t visited Walt Disney World in the last few years believing it’ll be replacing Journey into Imagination for some reason.
 (Because both have “Journey” in the name?
 Perhaps since there’s already a water play area up by the Imagination pavilion?)

 In any case, that’s not where Moana’s Journey of Water is going.
-Rather, the water maze will more or less replace half of Innoventions West, which will be demolished as part of Epcot’s central spine redesign.
+Instead, the water maze will more or less replace half of Innoventions West, which was demolished as part of EPCOT’s central spine redesign.

 World Nature is dedicated to understanding and preserving the beauty, awe and balance of the natural world.
 In addition to Journey of Water, it will include The Land and The Seas with Nemo & Friends pavilions.

 Above is concept art that Disney has released of the new-look front of EPCOT and these three new neighborhoods.
 Note that this is the updated art, reflecting the scaled-back scope of these plans.